 |Steph Curry||8-year-old son of Dell Curry||Golden State Warriors superstar|

 |Steve Kerr||Chicago Bulls reserve||Golden State Warriors coach|

 In 1996, I was obsessed with basketball.
 I played it whenever and wherever I could.
 I read every article in my subscription issues of Sport.
 On weekends, I watched Hang Time, NBA Inside Stuff, and NBA on NBC.
 I spent my spring break watching March Madness on CBS and, between games, Hoop Dreams on PBS.
 During the live broadcast of the draft, I made notes about the top 20 or so picks and then created them in NBA Live ’96.

-Obviously, the Jordan-led Bulls winning 72 games and the Iverson-led draft being justifiably hyped, are the defining landmarks of the year.
+Obviously, the Jordan-led Bulls winning 72 games and the Iverson-led draft being justifiably hyped are the defining landmarks of the year in basketball.
 The 2016 Warriors might be better, especially if they win the championship, and the 1984 draft class might be more historic, but for me, 1996 is the year of the best-ever NBA team and the best-ever NBA draft.